Bound Volume 42

-- Commercial and Industrial Subdivisions
+- Commercial and Industrial Common Interest Developments -- (August 2012)

 Mission.
 The California Law Revision Commission is an independent state agency created by statute in 1953.
 It assists the Legislature and Governor by examining California law and recommending needed reforms.

 Active Studies.
-Active Commission studies are listed in the sidebar to the left.
+Active Commission studies are listed in the sidebar to the right.
 Recent bills to implement Commission recommendations are listed below this introduction.
 If you are interested in following a particular study, you can subscribe to receive e-mail notices whenever material related to that topic is uploaded to this site.
 The notices will include a link to download the new material.

 Meetings.
 The Commission performs its work in open public meetings.
 The agenda for each meeting includes links to download the materials that will be discussed at the meeting.
 Decisions made at Commission meetings are recorded in the official minutes for each meeting.

 Recommendations.
 Once the Commission has made preliminary decisions on how to reform the law, it issues a tentative recommendation soliciting public comment on the proposed reform.
 After the Commission has thoroughly considered public input on the proposal, it will typically make a final recommendation, which is delivered to the Legislature and the Governor and then published.
-The final recommendation includes a narrative explanation of the proposed law, proposed statutory language, and official Comments on each affected code section.
+The final recommendation includes a narrative explanation of the proposed law, proposed statutory language, and official comments on each affected code section.
 Historically, over 90% of the Commission's recommendations have been enacted into law, affecting more than 22,500 sections of the California statutory codes.